 Subterranean forces (earthquakes) set Fenrir free and he opens his mouth so wide that his upper jaw captures heaven and his lower jaw the Earth.
-Fenrir’s destructive, unlimited and uncontrolled power destroys lives in all the nine worlds.
+Fenrir’s destructive, unlimited and uncontrolled power destroys lives in all nine worlds.

 Odin dies fighting Fenrir, but the gods’ prophecy is also finally fulfilled.
-Víðarr, the son of Odin avenges his father's death killing the monster Fenrir at Ragnarok.
+Víðarr, the son of Odin avenges his father's death by killing the monster Fenrir at Ragnarok.

 Written by – A. Sutherland AncientPages.com Staff Writer